CommandPost/CommandPost-Website/index.md

 # Download

-CommandPost is currently in a **public beta testing phase**, with around 669+ active monthly users.
+CommandPost is currently in a **public beta testing phase**, with over 757 active monthly users.

 If you're interested in helping out please join our [Facebook Group](https://www.facebook.com/groups/commandpost/).